Beksultanden/portfolio/README.md

 [🔗 Visit the site](https://beksultan-kochkombaev.netlify.app/)

 This portfolio is designed to briefly present my work, skills, and contact information in the form of a modern, interactive website.
-Simply put, the site serves as an expanded online résumé in a more convenient and modern format.
+Simply put, the site serves as an expanded online resume in a more convenient and modern format.

 ---